-The ECO must conduct monthly site visits during the construction phase, in addition to the start-up and closure inspections.
+The ECO must conduct weekly site visits during the construction and rehabilitation phase, in addition to the start-up and closure inspections.

 The ECO has the discretion to undertake additional visits if he / she feels this is justified due to the actions of the contractors, and to make ad hoc visits in order to ensure compliance.